jla524/f1-api/README.md

-# f1-api
+# F1 API

-An API made for Formula 1 data.
+An API for Formula 1 data.

+# Acknowledgement

+The dataset is provided by [Ergast Developer](http://ergast.com/mrd/)

-# Quickstart
+# Instructions to run
 ```
 mkdir data